Barry Pittendrigh

-Barry Robert Pittendrigh is a Canadian American molecular biologist, researcher and educator.
-He holds the John V. Osmun Endowed Chair and is the Director of the Center for Urban and Industrial Pest Management at Purdue University.
+Barry Robert Pittendrigh is a Canadian-American molecular biologist, researcher and educator.
+He holds the John V. Osmun Endowed Chair and is the director of the Center for Urban and Industrial Pest Management at Purdue University.

-Pittendrigh's research has been focused on the molecular mechanisms of insecticide resistance, the structural and functional genomics of head and body lice, the genomics of termites, and the development of pest controls strategies for cowpea pests within a West African context.
-He has written over 175 scientific papers and book chapters.

-Pittendrigh is the co-founder of Scientific Animations Without Borders (SAWBO), which is a research program and extension approach for conveying scientific and extension information through two-and three-dimensional animations.

 Early life and education

 Pittendrigh was born and raised in Regina, Saskatchewan, where he went to Thom Collegiate.
-He is the brother of the Canadian financial economist, Scott Pittendrigh.
 He received his B.Sc.
-Honours in Biology from University of Regina in 1990 and was awarded the University Prize in Science upon graduation.
-During his undergraduate career he worked as a summer student at the Plant Biotechnology Institute at National Research Council in Saskatoon, Canada.
+Honours in Biology from University of Regina in 1990.
 Later he moved to the United States, where he received his M.S. in Entomology from Purdue University in 1994 and a Ph.D. in Entomology from University of Wisconsin-Madison in 1999.
-During his PhD program he spent time, as a visiting student, at both the University of Chicago in the Department of Ecology and Evolution and at CSIRO at Black Mountain in Canberra, Australia.
 He completed his post-doctoral training at the Max Planck Institute for Chemical Ecology in Jena, Germany, in 2000.

 Career

 In 2000, Pittendrigh joined Purdue University as an assistant professor in the Department Entomology, becoming associate professor in 2004.
 In 2008, he left Purdue University and joined University of Illinois at Urbana-Champaign, where he was both a professor and held the C.W.
 Kearns, C.L.
 Metcalf and W.P.
 Flint Endowed Chair in Insect Toxicology.

-Pittendrigh left the University of Illinois at Urbana-Champaign in 2016 to join Michigan State University, where he holds an MSU Foundation Professor position.
-In 2018, Michigan State University appointed him as the associate departmental chairperson of the Department of Entomology and the director of Feed the Future Legume Systems Research Innovations Lab.
+Pittendrigh left the University of Illinois at Urbana-Champaign in 2016 to join Michigan State University, where he held an MSU Foundation Professor position.

-In January of 2021, he returned to Purdue University where he holds John V. Osmun Endowed Chair and is the Director of the Center for Urban and Industrial Pest Management.
+In January 2021, he returned to Purdue University where he holds John V. Osmun Endowed Chair and is the Director of the Center for Urban and Industrial Pest Management.

-In 2011, Pittendrigh was invited to speak at TEDxUIUC, where he spoke about a program he co-founded, Scientific Animations Without Borders.
-In 2017, he was invited to be a representative to the International Year of Pulses event at the United Nations.

-He has served on the editorial boards of Pesticide Biochemistry and Physiology and the International Journal of Tropical Insect Sciences.